aetperf/aetperf.github.io/_posts/2023-04-18-TPC-H-benchmark-of-DuckDB-and-Hyper-on-native-files-WIP.md

 ## Native file size

+The TPC-H data used in this benchmark is generated using the DuckDB [TPC-H extension](https://duckdb.org/docs/extensions/overview.html#all-available-extensions) and saved into duckdb and Parquet files with DuckDB.
+The Parquet file is then converted into an hyper file with the Tableau Hyper engine.
+Here is an array presenting the different file sizes:

 | Scale factor | *.duckdb* file size  | *.hyper* file size | Total row count |
 |----:|----------:|----------:|------------:|
 |   1 |  436.0 MB |  436.5 MB |   8 661 245 |